38elements/38elements.github.com/_posts/2016-05-06-javascript-repository-github-star-ranking.md

 Fast, flexible, and lean implementation of core jQuery designed specifically for the server.

 Flipboard/react-canvas                     8319
-High performance <canvas> rendering for React components
+High performance &lt;canvas&gt; rendering for React components

 scottjehl/picturefill                      8252
-A responsive image polyfill for <picture>, srcset, sizes, and more
+A responsive image polyfill for &lt;picture&gt;, srcset, sizes, and more

 yabwe/medium-editor                        8250
 Medium.com WYSIWYG editor clone.
 Uses contenteditable API to implement a rich text solution.